ALH Announces Top 2024 Honors

 As the recipient of the 2024 Lifetime Achievement Award in Arts Leadership, Michelle Swain Barnes joins a prestigious group of individuals who have made lasting contributions to the arts landscape of Houston.
 Art League Houston is honored to celebrate Michelle's legacy and to recognize her as a true trailblazer in the field of arts leadership.

 In 2013, ALH marked its 65th anniversary as an arts organization and the 30th anniversary of its Texas Artist of the Year award.
-To commemorate this milestone, Art League Houston established the Lifetime Achievement Award in the Visual Arts.
-This award honors artists whose careers have spanned over forty years and who have made outstanding contributions to the world of visual art in Texas and beyond.
+To commemorate this milestone, Art League Houston established the Lifetime Achievement in the Visual Arts which honors artists whose careers have spanned over forty years and who have made outstanding contributions to the world of visual art in Texas and beyond.

-In 2019, ALH transformed the Lifetime Achievement Award into a honor recognizing visionary and artistic leaders who have made significant contributions to contemporary visual art in Texas for over forty years.
-This award celebrates individuals who have consistently championed and supported the visual arts, distinguishing themselves as leading figures and visionary talents in arts leadership.
+In 2019, ALH transformed the Lifetime Achievement into an honor recognizing visionary and artistic leaders who have made significant contributions to contemporary visual art in Texas for over forty years.
+This initiative celebrates individuals who have consistently championed and supported the visual arts, distinguishing themselves as leading figures and visionary talents in arts leadership.

 PAST award recipients